Looking for a job is a job itself! There are many things to think about:

 These two guides provide a readable review of the steps involved:

-HINT: You will need to be able to use a computer to complete many job applications.
+HINT: You will need a computer to complete many job applications.
 You will also need to have an email address so the employer can contact you.
 Contact your local library to learn about free computer classes in your area.
 You can also go to the Computer Tips on FirstFind.org to launch free tutorials that will take you through each step of setting up email and search the web.

-If you want one-to-one help with your job search, here are a few places to contact and visit:
+If you want one-to-one help with your job search, here is where you can go:

-- The Westchester Putnam One Stop helps Westchester and Putnam job-seekers.
-You can find and register for workshops, trainings, orientations and more.
+- The Westchester Putnam One Stop.
+You can find and register for workshops, trainings, orientations.
 There are One-Stop Employment Centers in White Plains, Yonkers, Mount Vernon, Peekskill, and Carmel.
 One Stops are a gateway to job opportunities that you can’t access elsewhere; be sure to connect with this resource.
 Here is a list of their locations and hours.